ageuke/api-documenation/_api/efficiency-data.md

   - name: end_timestamp
     content: String.
 Desired end time in ISO date format.
 content_markdown: >-
-  Receive timestamped data for every device in the specified site.
-The request will return the following data points for each individual device/controller:
+  Receive timestamped efficiency and savings data for every device in the specified site and the total site efficiency and savings.
+The request will return the following efficiency data points for each individual device/controller plus the total site efficiency for the specified timeframe:

-  * case\_temp: Internal Case Temperature (Optional Sensor)

-  * dew\_point: dew point reading from sensor typically mounted directly above doors

-  * door\_temp: temperature sensor typically mounted to mullion or bottom rail of case

-  * humidity: humidity directly outside of case
+  * time\_off: the amount of time (seconds) the heaters were off

+  * time\_on: the amount of time (seconds) the heaters were on

+  * efficiency: the % of time heaters were turned off

+  * kwh\_saved: the number of kwh saved

   * room\_temp: temperature directly outside of case

-  * htr\_relay\_on: relay state for AS-20z controller
+  * savings: the dollar amount saved

-  If neither timeframe parameter is included, it will return the last hour of data for the specified site
+  If neither timeframe parameter is included, you will receive a 500 error.
+One timeframe parameter must be specified

+  {: .error}

+  If only start\_timestamp is specified, 1 day of data will be returned starting at the specified time

+  {: .info}

+  If only end\_timestamp is specified, 1 day of data prior to the specified time will be returned

   {: .info}